-The paper presents a number of robustness tests, but even so the findings should be interpreted with some 'health warnings'.
+The paper presents a number of robustness tests, but even so the findings should be interpreted with some caution.
 The information on wind farm location and visibility is limited by lack of data on the precise location of individual turbines, so the classification of postcodes in terms of visibility is subject to measurement error.
 This is most likely to result in some attenuation of the estimated effects.
 Steps were taken to minimise this problem by eliminating postcodes where visibility is ambiguous.
-More importantly, the data lacks historical information on the timing of events leading up to wind farm operation (announcement, approval, construction etc.) so the price effects reported here relate to the average difference between the post-operation and preoperation periods for the periods spanned by the data (a gap of just under 6 years).
+More importantly, there is no historical information on the timing of events leading up to wind farm operation (announcement, approval, construction etc.) so the price effects reported here relate to the average difference between the post-operation and pre-operation periods for the periods spanned by the data (a gap of just under 6 years).
 However, the wind farm development cycle can last a number of years, and price changes evolve fairly slowly over time in response to events.
 Again the most likely consequence of this is that the results underestimate the full impact between the pre-announcement and post-construction phase.
+It should also be noted that the estimates of turbine visibility, may pick up some effects from turbine noise - especially close to large windfarms, if terrain that hides the windfarms also attenuates the noise.
+However, noise levels at the distances beyond 1km at which the visible/non-visible comparisons are made are likely to be very low.

-Well established theories (Rosen 1974) suggest that we can interpret price differentials emerging between places where wind farms are visible and comparable places where they are not, as household marginal willingness to pay to avoid the dis-amenity associated with wind farm visibility.
+Well established theories (Rosen 1974) suggest that we can interpret price differentials emerging between places where wind farms are visible and comparable places where they are not, as household marginal willingness to pay to avoid the dis-amenity associated with wind farm visibility (though Kuminoff and Pope, 2014, has recently highlighted some potential pitfalls in interpreting difference-in-difference estimates in this way).
 If we take the figures in the current paper seriously as estimates of the mean willingness to pay to avoid wind farms in communities exposed to their development, the implied costs are quite substantial.
-For example, a household would be willing to pay around £600 per year to avoid having a wind farm of small-average size visible within 2km, around £1000 to avoid a large wind farm visible at that distance and around £125 per year to avoid having a large wind farm visible in the 8-14km range.9 The implied amounts required per wind farm to compensate households for their loss of visual amenities is therefore fairly large: about £14 million on average to compensate households within 4km.10 The corresponding values for large wind farms will be much higher than this, as their impact is larger and spreads out over much greater distances.
+For example, a household would be willing to pay around £600 per year to avoid having a wind farm of small-average size visible within 2km, around £1000 to avoid a large wind farm visible at that distance and around £125 per year to avoid having a large wind farm visible in the 8-14km range.
+The implied amounts required per wind farm to compensate households for their loss of visual amenities is therefore fairly large: about £14 million on average to compensate households within 4km.
+The corresponding values for large wind farms will be much higher than this, as their impact is larger and spreads out over much greater distances.